iot-edge-foundation/iot-edge-plc-publisher/README.md

     "properties": {
         "desired": {
             "tags": [
+                {
                   "gateway": "`<the gateway ip or hostname>`",
                   "path": "<the path to the PLC>",
                   "plcType": "<the PLC type>",
-                "tag": "<the tag name>",
+                  "tagName": "<the tag name>",
                   "tagType": "<the tag type>",
                   "pollingInterval": "<the polling interval in milliseconds>"
-                "arrayLength": "<OPTIONAL - the array size if reading an array>", "transform": "<OPTIONAL - the transform to apply to the value>" ]
+                  "arrayLength": "<OPTIONAL - the array size if reading an array>", "transform": "<OPTIONAL - the transform to apply to the value>" }
+            ]
         }
     }